Key Messages from Risk Groups

 Rail Investigation Group

-The Rail Investigation Group last met on 09 April 2025.
+The Rail Investigation Group last met on 11 June 2025.

 The key messages from the meeting were:

-- Rail Investigation resources
+- The future of the Rail Investigation Group

 If you have any questions or would like to contact the group, please email: charlotte.sweet@rssb.co.uk.